 The danger of promoting a perspective of CSR that focuses primarily on its strategic value to the firm is that the ethical and moral foundations on which much of the CSR debate rests are ignored.
 The advantage of making the business case for CSR is that it is more convincing to those most skeptical of broadening the firm's responsibilities and, as a result, is more likely to be implemented.
 In other words, the business case is expedient-it offers the greatest potential gain because it will appeal to the widest possible audience of people who need to be convinced.
-The danger in downplaying an ethical or moral component to CSR, however, is that doing so ignores an intellectual philosophical foundation that many believe is essential to understanding CSR.
+To downplay an ethical or moral component, however, is to ignore an intellectual philosophical foundation that many believe is essential to the idea of CSR.